 After returning to Göreme, head to Paşabağı.
 It contains a collection of some of the most striking fairy chimneys and mushroom-topped formations in Cappadocia.

-It’s compact and close to the highway so it can get inundated with bus groups.
-But it only takes 30 minutes to see everything and it’s a worthy addition to your Cappadocia itinerary.
+It’s a small site, and it’s close to the highway so it can get inundated with bus groups.

 RED & ROSE VALLEY